In first for Tunisia, police and soldiers head to polls - Journal du Cameroun

 The new electoral law only allows security forces and members of the army to vote in municipal elections.
 Police and soldiers are barred from participating in election campaigns or attending public meetings.

-Some 36,055 soldiers and security agents are registered to vote, according to Mehdi Jalouali from Tunisia’s Independent High Authority for Elections (ISIE).
+Some 36,055 soldiers and security agents were registered to vote, according to Mehdi Jalouali from Tunisia’s Independent High Authority for Elections (ISIE).

+But voter turnout was particularly low, at 12 percent of those registered, election officials said on Twitter late Sunday.

-Most police unions have called for participation in the vote, but one organisation has called for a boycott.
+Most police unions had called for participation in the vote, but one organisation urged a boycott.

 “The security institution is at the disposal of the people and it must be neutral, with this vote it will not be,” said Chokri Hamad, spokesman for the National Union of Interior Security Forces.